TenebrisNoctua/ClassPP/docs/tutorials/best-practices/optimization.md

 ----

 Class++ is very flexible and tries to be as lightweight as possible.
-Always avoid using systems or patterns that will both slow Class++ and your own methods down.
-You can check out other pages of the Tutorial to adapt to the recommended patterns and syntax.
+Always avoid using systems or patterns that will both slow Class++, and your own methods down.
+You can check out other pages of the Tutorial to adapt the recommended patterns and syntax.

 ----
 <h6>*: About 3 μs (3 microseconds)</h6>